 What is needed to be successful

-• The ability to communicate directly and honestly.
-Experts say that the most effective civil servants are able to be blunt with their feedback and are capable of being confrontational– though in a way which is persuasive and non-threatening– when needed.
+- The ability to communicate directly and honestly.
+Experts say that the most effective civil servants are able to be blunt with their feedback and are capable of being confrontational in a way that’s both persuasive and non-threatening.

 A civil service career in an LMIC might be a good fit for you if the following apply: